kel-github/imaging_cert_value_7T_pipeline/physiol_regress/ReadMe.md

 First we need to generate the info structures for each participant.
 This is a structure saved as a matfile for each participant in the subject data in 'derivatives' which contains the subject specific details that PhysIO needs to know to run. <p>

-    * To do this first open the m file 'generate_sub_physio_info_file' - see the comments in the function for input argument details.
+    * To do this use the matlab function: 'generate_sub_physio_info_file' - see the comments in the function for input argument details.